Load Balancing With Avi Load Balancer in VMC on AWS-Part 1

 At this point, Avi SE VMs have established the control and management plane communication with the Avi Controller.

-Next, we have to configure the VIP network to set up the SE data path.
+The next step is to configure the VIP network to set up the SE data path.

 Configure Avi SE Data Network